Actor in Law

 Actor in Law is a 2016 Pakistani socio-comedy film directed by Nabeel Qureshi, co-written and produced by Fizza Ali Meerza along with Mehdi Ali.
-The film was released on Eid-ul-Adha 2016. by Urdu 1 Pictures.
+The film was released on Eid-ul-Adha 2016 by Urdu 1 Pictures.
 The film stars Fahad Mustafa and Mehwish Hayat in lead roles.
-It also stars veteran Indian actor Om Puri in his first Pakistani film, who died on 6 January 2017 suffering Cardiac arrest.
-On 19 April 2017, it received the Best Film award at the 16th Lux Style Awards.
+The cast also includes veteran Indian actor Om Puri in his first Pakistani film.
+On 19 April 2017, the movie received the Best Film award at the 16th Lux Style Awards.

 Plot

-Fahad Mustafa stars as an up-and-coming lawyer who employs theatrics and over-the-top one-liners in the courtroom.
+Fahad Mustafa stars as an upcoming lawyer who employs theatrics and over-the-top one-liners in the courtroom.
 He aspires to become an actor, something which is met with disapproval from his father.
 His world is turned upside down when he is faced with a case that shakes the foundation of the country and threatens his career and family.
 Will he be able to use his theatricality and knowledge of the law to ensure justice?

 The film also fictionally portraits the celebrities in Pakistan such as Ayyan and news anchor Mubashir Lucman.